EdDuarte/website/content/projects/vokter.md

 you're using Vokter in your projects, let me know! 😀

-Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority: i) web crawling functionality and ii) timeout of jobs when clients are missing.
+Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority:<br/>1) web crawling functionality; and 2) timeout of jobs when clients are missing.

 ## Web crawling